hanatos/vkdt/doc/howto/colour-input/readme.md

-you'll notice it looks a little blueish. from this picture, you can create a correction function (via radial basis functions) that will map all the 24 patches exactly to their reference value. for this, we'll need to pick the patches and we'll need the reference values. for both of these tasks, there is the `cc24.pst` preset. if you press `ctrl-p` in darkroom mode this will trigger the default hotkey for applying a preset, so you can select `cc24.pst`.
+you'll notice it looks a little blueish. from this picture, you can create a correction function (via radial basis functions) that will map all the 24 patches exactly to their reference value. for this, we'll need to pick the patches and we'll need the reference values. for both of these tasks, vkdt comes with the `ColorChecker.pst` and the `SpyderChecker24.pst` preset (you can create your own from an argyll .cht file with the `vkdt scanin` tool). if you press `ctrl-p` in darkroom mode this will trigger the default hotkey for applying a preset, so you can select `ColorChecker.pst`.

-this preset contains the spot positions and reference values from the `ColorChecker.cht` shipped with argyll. your graph should now contain a `pick:01` module connected like so:
+this preset contains the spot positions and reference values from the `ColorChecker.cht` shipped with argyll. your graph should now contain a `pick:target` module connected like so:

 [![pick-graph](pick-graph.png)](pick-graph.png)

-make sure you left the parameters of the `colour` module at their default before doing this. in particular leave `mode` at `parametric`, or else the colour picker will not grab vanilla source values now.
+make sure you left the parameters of the `colour` module at their default before doing this. in particular leave `mode` at `no rbf`, or else the colour picker will not grab vanilla source values now.

 you should see the picker grabbed colours like these: